anms23/aspose-imaging-probe/howto_resize_image.md

 ---
-title: How to resize image
+title: How to resize an image with Aspose.Imaging program library
-description: Library for image editing.
-Photo editing automation.
-Image manipulation by NET (C#) program.
+description: Resize an image.
+Change photos height and width.
+Sizing photos proportionally.
 keywords: [resize an image, resizing an image, resizing photos, photo sizing, picture resizer]
 ---

-# How to resize an image
+# How to resize an image with Aspose.Imaging program library

 For resizing an image, we are using the method [Load](https://reference.aspose.com/imaging/net/aspose.imaging/image/load/) of the class [Image](https://reference.aspose.com/imaging/net/aspose.imaging/image/) to load an image into cache memory.
 Then we [resize](https://reference.aspose.com/imaging/net/aspose.imaging/image/resize/) the image to a new size by specifying desired height and width `300x300` in pixels and save the result to a new file.